-Risk Likelihood of occurrence (L) Impact (I) Risk (L) X (I) Possible Impact on Financial Strategy Mitigation / Management Cash reductions in remaining unringfenced government grants in 2017/18 and beyond are above levels included in future years' budgets 4 4 5% reduction in unringfenced government grants = £0.7m 16 Would require an increased budget gap to be addressed in the following financial year Provisions for reductions made in resource forecasts.
-Develop strategies to identify priorities and mitigate impact of reductions Reduction in Dedicated Schools Grant following review of existing formula and possible introduction of a national model for distribution between schools 4 4 1% of DSG = £1.6m 16 Additional pressure on schools' budgets.
+Risk Likelihood of occurrence (L) Impact (I) Risk (L) X (I) Possible Impact on Financial Strategy Mitigation / Management Cash reductions in remaining unringfenced government grants in 2019/20 and beyond are above levels included in future years' budgets (either directly or via 75% BRR) 4 4 5% reduction in unringfenced government grants = £0.5m 16 Would require an increased budget gap to be addressed in the following financial year Provisions for reductions are made in MTFS resource forecasts.
+Develop strategies to identify priorities and mitigate impact of reductions.
+Reduction in Dedicated Schools Grant following review of existing formula and introduction of a national formula funding model for distribution between schools 4 4 1% of DSG = £1.6m 16 Additional pressure on schools' budgets.
+If overall deficits exceed schools' combined balances, may impact on General Fund reserves.
 Respond to consultation papers and lobby Government on impact.
 Early discussions with Schools Forum on potential impact.
-Reduction in Pupil Premium Grant (PPG) following review of its introduction in 2010/11 and performance of disadvantaged pupils over the period 3 3 10% of PPG = £0.9m 9 Additional pressure on schools' budgets.
-Respond to consultation papers and lobby Government on impact.
-Early discussions with Schools Forum on potential impact.
-Forecast resources from 2018/19 onwards lower than forecast in the MTFS 3 4 1% reduction in Settlement Funding Assessment = £0.8m 12 Would require an increased budget gap to be addressed in the following financial year/s.
+Detailed monitoring of schools' budgets including 'licenced deficit' recovery plans.
+121 Forecast resources from 2019/20 onwards lower than forecast in the MTFS 3 4 1% reduction in Settlement Funding Assessment = £0.65m 12 Would require an increased budget gap to be addressed in the following financial year/s.
 RSG indicative allocations announced up to 2019/20 providing more certainty subject to the other risks identified.
-Lobby with LGA over future spending totals.
-Lobby for greater overall share of funding assessment (SFA).
-Government changes to business rates (e.g. cap on multiplier, enhanced or new reliefs) are not fully funded through ongoing section 31 compensation grants 3 4 Estimated value of Section 31 grant = £2.5m 12 Would require an increased budget gap to be addressed in the following financial year/s.
+Lobby LGA over future spending totals, particularly long term funding of social care.
+Lobby for greater overall share of funding assessment (SFA) and respond in detail to the consultation on the Fair Funding Review.
+Government changes to business rates (e.g. cap on multiplier, enhanced or new reliefs) are not fully funded through ongoing section 31 compensation grants 3 4 Estimated value of Section 31 grant = £4.9m 12 Would require an increased budget gap to be addressed in the following financial year/s.
 Lobby CLG to ensure any new measures impacting on business rates income are fully funded.
 Energy and fuel prices increase above budgeted provision 3 2 10% increase to the general fund = £0.35m 6 Would reduce resources within budgets creating the need to find compensating savings.
 However, higher electricity prices would mean that the share of electricity income from the Energy From Waste plant will increase to offset some of the cost increase.
 Reduce consumption and implement measures to generate energy.
-Monitor energy/fuel market contracts closely.
+Monitor energy/fuel market contracts closely and consider alternative procurement routes if necessary.
 Risk provisions and service pressures provide some cover for higher inflation.
-Investment interest rates lower than anticipated 3 3 0.1% lower = £0.07m 9 Would need more reserves to cover any shortfall in the investment interest budget.
-Keep investment strategy under constant review.